milo-trujillo/DTMFGenerator/README.md

-# DTFM Tone Generator
+# DTMF Tone Generator

-Makes [DTFM tones](http://www.dialabc.com/sound/dtmf.html) and saves them to a wave file.
+Makes [DTMF tones](http://www.dialabc.com/sound/dtmf.html) and saves them to a wave file.
 Maybe useful for phone phreaking in the 60s or 70s, now it's pretty much a novelty.
 You can test that it works by [submitting your wave file](http://dialabc.com/sound/detect/index.html) for testing.

 ## Usage